 Bratislava Population Growth

-Bratislava has seen steady population growth throughout the decades, and its role as the capital city and being home to so many corporations show that this growth pattern is likely to continue.
-The city’s flourishing economy and its favorable conditions for entrepreneurs makes it an ideal location for startup businesses.
+Bratislava has seen steady population growth throughout the decades, and its role as the capital city and is home to so many corporations show that this growth pattern is likely to continue.
+The city’s flourishing economy and its favorable conditions for entrepreneurs make it an ideal location for startup businesses.
 As these businesses make their way to the city and bring more jobs, it’s likely that Bratislava will continue to see its population climb into the future.